 Embroidery on Performance Wear

-Embroidery on performance fabrics can be tricky because of puckering issues, especially when you have more than 10,000 stitches in the design.
+Embroidery on Performance Wear and similar stretchy fabrics can be tricky because of puckering issues, especially when you have more than 10,000 stitches in the design.
 To eliminate puckering:

 - Use one piece of no-show nylon mesh stabilizer and one piece of cut-away backing.
 Place one sheet of cut-away and one sheet of no-show on top of each other, facing in opposite directions.
 The no-show mesh backing is nice because it has a softer feel when it is against the skin.
 No-show backing is virtually invisible, even on white garments.